-There is a set format of in-house workshops that are held regularly over each month and are often repeated, or new workshops are added to meet each young person's needs.
+Adults can complete in-house workshops with the children which can be adapted to meet each young person's needs.
 These include a variety of subjects and new skills such as: completing application forms, budgeting, understanding health, culture awareness, gardening, laundry, housekeeping, and cooking.